prakulsharma/rag_portfolio_api/README.md

 The key feature of this implementation is its use of RAG to retrieve relevant documents from a vector store and generate answers using a language model hosted on Hugging Face’s Inference API.

 ## Features
-- Dynamic Document Retrieval: Utilizes the ChromaDB vector store to dynamically retrieve contextually relevant information from a document collection.
+- Dynamic Document Retrieval
-- Adaptive Question Responses: Provides concise, detailed, or casual responses based on the style specified.
+- Adaptive Question Responses
-- Token Management with Cooldown: Uses multiple Hugging Face API tokens with a cooldown mechanism to avoid exceeding rate limits.
+- Token Management with Cooldown
-- Flexible Deployment: Deployed as a FastAPI server capable of handling CORS, making it accessible from different frontend origins like GitHub Pages.
+- Flexible Deployment

 ## Technologies Used
-- FastAPI: A modern, fast web framework for building APIs with Python 3.10+.
+- FastAPI
-- LangChain: A powerful library that simplifies building language model-based applications.
+- LangChain
-- ChromaDB: A fast, scalable vector store to manage and retrieve document embeddings.
+- ChromaDB
-- Hugging Face Inference API: To interact with state-of-the-art language models for generating context-aware responses.
+- Hugging Face Inference API
-- Python-Dotenv: For securely managing environment variables.
+- Python-Dotenv
-- Uvicorn: An ASGI server for serving FastAPI applications.
+- Uvicorn

 ## Implementation Details
 The project works in the following way: